MCUdude/MightyCore/README.md

 * 20 MHz external oscillator
 * 16 MHz external oscillator (default)
 * 8 MHz external oscillator
-* 8 MHz interal oscillator
+* 8 MHz internal oscillator
 * 1 MHz internal oscillator

 ##How to install
 Click on the "Download ZIP" button.
 Exctract the Zip file, and move the extracted folder to the location "~/Documents/Arduino/hardware".
 Create the "hardware" folder if it doesn't exist.